DarekRepos/FAQ-accordion/README.md

 ### What I learned

 I learned how to set up an Eleventy project from scratch.
 I improved my use of grid and flexbox, but I'd like to work on more projects to become more confident with these box layout.
 I also learned about accessibility best practices for decorative elements.
+I learned more about sass variables and learned how to use basic components with javascript and nunjucks.

 ### Continued development